New Milton

 New Milton is a market town and civil parish in the New Forest district, in southwest Hampshire, England.
-To the north is in the New Forest and to the south the coast at Barton-on-Sea.
+To the north is in the New Forest and to the south the coast at Barton on Sea.
 The town is equidistant between Lymington and Christchurch, 6 mi away.

-In 2011 it had a population of 19,969.
+The parish encompasses Old Milton, Barton on Sea, Ashley, Bashley, and Wootton.
+It is recorded as having a population of 25,546 in the 2021 census, of which 11,870 live in New Milton town itself.

 History

-New Milton dates back to Anglo-Saxon times, and encompasses Old Milton, Barton on Sea, Ashley, Bashley, and Wootton.
-It is recorded as having a population of 25,717 in the 2011 census.
+New Milton dates back to Anglo-Saxon times.

 Milton

 The manor of ("Mildeltune") is listed in the Domesday Book of 1086 and literally means "Middle farm."
 It was part of the lands belonging to Hugh de Port, and the estate was held from him by William Chernet.
 The Chernet family maintained possession of Milton into the 13th century, although lesser families were managing the estate on their behalf.
 The most important of these were the Chaucombe (or Chalcombe) family, who were probably the first people to build a church in Milton in the mid 13th century.
 In 1303, Thomas de Chaucombe was given permission to hold a weekly market on Tuesdays at Milton, as well as an annual fair on the feast day of Mary Magdalene, but this attempt to create a market town seems to have failed.

 From 1365 to 1565, the manor was in the possession of the Tyrrell family.
 The manor passed through various hands in subsequent centuries.
 The last significant owners were the Bursey family in the 19th century, and in the 1890s the remaining lands of the estate were subdivided and sold.
 In close proximity to Milton was the manor of Fernhill.
 In the Domesday book, it was held by Nigel from Roger de Montgomerie, 1st Earl of Shrewsbury.
 In the 15th century, John Fromond, the owner of this scattered estate, willed the lands to Winchester College, in whose hands the estate remained down to the 19th century.
 Another estate called "Gore" appeared by the 15th century, and still survives (partially) as a farm to the west of the town.